Understanding the Causes of Challenging Behaviour

-Is the behaviour really a problem and if so for whom?
+Is the behaviour a problem and if so for whom?

 This sounds like it could be a ridiculous question.
 However, it is worth thinking about whether the behaviour someone is showing is really impinging on their well-being, their quality of life, and the well-being and quality of life of people around them.
 Does the behaviour cause injury to the person or others?
 Does it restrict access to the community, school and outings?
 Does it have an impact on the family or others who spend time with the individual?
-In the longer term will the behaviour be a problem or have these kinds of impacts?
-Some behaviours that might be classified as challenging, for example skin picking or scratching might occur at such a low level that they may not warrant intervention.
-Similarly, other behaviour such as shouting might occur at appropriate times and at a lower frequency.
+In the longer term will the behaviour be a problem or have these kind of impacts?
+Some behaviours that might be classified as challenging, for example, skin picking or scratching, might occur at such a low level that they may not warrant intervention.
+Similarly, other behaviour such as shouting might occur at appropriate times and at a sound level that is not concerning.
 You might feel that these behaviours are not really a problem for the person.

 The causes of behaviour

 There is almost never a one-to-one relationship between what we think of as a cause of challenging behaviour and the behaviour itself.
 It is better to think of factors that make the behaviour more or less likely to occur.
-It is also important when thinking about challenging behaviour in children and adults who have Rubinstein-Taybi syndrome that a variety of factors are considered and, that it is not assumed that the cause of challenging behaviour at one time is necessarily the cause at a later date.
+It is also important when thinking about challenging behaviour to consider a variety of factors, and to not assumed that the cause of challenging behaviour at one time is necessarily the cause at a later date.

-In the following pages we will consider the possible causes of behaviours that challenge in Rubinstein-Taybi syndrome, focusing first on internal causes and then moving onto external causes and then we will consider how these might interact at one point in time and over time.
+In the following pages, we will consider the possible causes of challenging behaviour in Fragile X Syndrome, focusing first on internal causes and then moving on to external causes, we then consider how these might interact at one point in time and also over a period of time.